Blacksmithing is both a hobby and a useful skill. I initially planned to forge knives, but smaller projects are easier when first learning.

 Making a Paint Can Propane Forge

 Making a paint can forge is a great way to learn if blacksmithing is right for you.
 It allows you to begin blacksmithing without too much time and effort.
-A paint can forge can be made quickly and easily.
-Most people will have the necessary tools on hand, or they can be purchased at a most hardware stores.
+A homemade paint can forge can be made quickly and easily.
+Most people will have the necessary tools on hand, or they can be purchased at most hardware stores.

 Steps to Make a Paint Can Forge

 - Prepare the Paint Can